xan105/Mini-Launcher/README.md

 ### `hide?: bool` (false)

-When enabled, the executable will run without displaying a window, making it invisible to the user.<br /> This is useful for background tasks or command-line utilities that do not require user interaction.
+When enabled, the executable will run without displaying a window, making it invisible to the user.

+### `shell?: bool` (false)

+When enabled runs inside of a shell (%COMSPEC% ie "cmd.exe").<br />
+💡Use the `hide` option above to hide the shell.

 ### `script?: string` (none)